Shortcuts are a source of constant amusement as far as I’m concerned, and

 nothing on Earth makes me more ecstatically happy than accidentally

 discovering a new one.
-Today’s mis-fingering was ^t
+Today’s mis-fingering was ^t in bash, which

 roughly translated means transpose the character under the cursor and